Bioprotocols/labop/examples/protocols/singlecolor-particle-calibration/artifacts/singlecolor-particle-calibration.md

 22. Transfer 200.0 microliter of `microspheres` sample to wells F1 of 96 well microplate `calibration plate`.
 23. Transfer 200.0 microliter of `microspheres` sample to wells G1 of 96 well microplate `calibration plate`.
 24. Transfer 200.0 microliter of `microspheres` sample to wells H1 of 96 well microplate `calibration plate`.
+25. Perform a series of 10 2-fold dilutions on A1:A11 96 well microplate `calibration plate`.
+Start with A1 and end with a final excess volume of 100.0 microliter in A11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.

 ![](../figures/serial_dilution.png)
 <p align="center">Serial Dilution</p>

+26. Perform a series of 10 2-fold dilutions on B1:B11 96 well microplate `calibration plate`.
+Start with B1 and end with a final excess volume of 100.0 microliter in B11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+27. Perform a series of 10 2-fold dilutions on C1:C11 96 well microplate `calibration plate`.
+Start with C1 and end with a final excess volume of 100.0 microliter in C11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+28. Perform a series of 10 2-fold dilutions on D1:D11 96 well microplate `calibration plate`.
+Start with D1 and end with a final excess volume of 100.0 microliter in D11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+29. Perform a series of 10 2-fold dilutions on E1:E11 96 well microplate `calibration plate`.
+Start with E1 and end with a final excess volume of 100.0 microliter in E11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+30. Perform a series of 10 2-fold dilutions on F1:F11 96 well microplate `calibration plate`.
+Start with F1 and end with a final excess volume of 100.0 microliter in F11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+31. Perform a series of 10 2-fold dilutions on G1:G11 96 well microplate `calibration plate`.
+Start with G1 and end with a final excess volume of 100.0 microliter in G11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+32. Perform a series of 10 2-fold dilutions on H1:H11 96 well microplate `calibration plate`.
+Start with H1 and end with a final excess volume of 100.0 microliter in H11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-25. Transfer 100.0 microliter of `calibration plate` sample to  waste container `discard`.
+33. Transfer 100.0 microliter of `calibration plate` sample to  waste container `discard`.
 This step ensures that all wells contain an equivalent volume.
 Be sure to change pipette tips for every well to avoid cross-contamination.
-26. Transfer 100.0 microliter of `PBS` sample to wells A1:D12 of 96 well microplate `calibration plate`.
+34. Transfer 100.0 microliter of `PBS` sample to wells A1:D12 of 96 well microplate `calibration plate`.
 This will bring all wells to volume 200 microliter.
-27. Transfer 100.0 microliter of `molecular grade H2O` sample to wells E1:H12 of 96 well microplate `calibration plate`.
+35. Transfer 100.0 microliter of `molecular grade H2O` sample to wells E1:H12 of 96 well microplate `calibration plate`.
 This will bring all wells to volume 200 microliter.
-28. Measure fluorescein and bead fluorescence of `calibration plate` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
+36. Measure fluorescein and bead fluorescence of `calibration plate` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
-29. Measure absorbance of `calibration plate` at 600.0 nanometer.
+37. Measure absorbance of `calibration plate` at 600.0 nanometer.
-30. Import data into the provided Excel file: Dataset: [singlecolor-particle-calibration.xlsx](singlecolor-particle-calibration.xlsx).
+38. Import data into the provided Excel file: `molecular grade H2O`, `PBS`, `Fluorescein calibrant`, `Fluorescein calibrant`, `microspheres`, `microspheres`, Dataset: [singlecolor-particle-calibration.xlsx](singlecolor-particle-calibration.xlsx).

 ---
-Timestamp: 2023-05-29 14:50:51.656504
+Timestamp: 2023-06-08 11:04:00.010326
-Protocol version: v1.0a2-198-g9358ea8
+Protocol version: v1.0a2-217-gb159177